tvganesh/CricketAnalyticsBook6thEd/README.md

 This latest edition also includes features for analysis of teams and for granular analysis of players.
 This functionality is included in both cricketr and cricpy.
 # Note:
-#### Click 'Cricketanalytics-6thEd.pdf' and click on the download button on top right corner
+#### Click 'Cricket analytics-6th Edition.pdf' and click on the download button on top right corner

 ## CONTENTS
 Introduction ....................................................................................
 8 <br>